gbdk-2020/gbdk-2020/docs/pages/toolchain.md

 To see individual arguments and options for a tool, run that tool from the command line with either no arguments or with `-h`.

+# Data Types
+For data types and special C keywords, see @ref file_asm_gbz80_types_h "asm/gbz80/types.h" and @ref file_asm_types_h "asm/types.h".

+Also see the SDCC manual (scroll down a little on the linked page): http://sdcc.sourceforge.net/doc/sdccman.pdf#section.1.1

 @anchor toolchain_changing_important_addresses
 # Changing Important Addresses
 It is possible to change some of the important addresses used by the toolchain at link time using the -Wl-g XXX=YYY and =Wl-b XXX=YYY flags (where XXX is the name of the data, and YYY is the new address).